datkat21/FFL-Testing-with-hats/README.md

     * To build for Emscripten, use ``make -f Makefile.emscripten -j4``
       - Make sure FFLResHigh.dat is in the current working directory.
 After this builds, open the html file.
 3. Obtain the resource file, FFLResHigh.dat.
+    * This contains the meshes and textures needed to render Mii characters and is absolutely required to get anywhere with this.
     * You can get it from many sources:
-        - It can be extracted from a Wii U:
+        - It can be extracted from a Wii U using an FTP program:
             - `sys/title/0005001b/10056000/content/FFLResHigh.dat`
-        - You can extract it from a Miitomo install (_it's not in the APK/IPA_), or download it from archive.org:
+        - You can extract it from a Miitomo install (_it's not in the APK/IPA_):
+            - In cache (`Library/Application Support/cache` on iOS), here: `res/asset/model/character/mii/AFLResHigh_2_3.dat`
+        - It can also be downloaded from archive.org:
             * https://web.archive.org/web/20180502054513/http://download-cdn.miitomo.com/native/20180125111639/android/v2/asset_model_character_mii_AFLResHigh_2_3_dat.zip
-            * Extract the above and rename AFLResHigh_2_3.dat to FFLResHigh.dat.
+            * Extract the above and rename `AFLResHigh_2_3.dat` to `FFLResHigh.dat`.
-        - (As well as AFLResHigh_2_3.dat, AFLResHigh.dat will work too)
+        - (As well as `AFLResHigh_2_3.dat`, `AFLResHigh.dat` will work too.
+All AFL resources have to be renamed to `FFLResHigh.dat`.)
+        - In the Kadokawa breach, there is a Wii U tool called FFLUtility, located here: `dwango/projects/マルチデバイス/品証/WiiU/Tool/FFL/downloadimage/FFLUtilityJP_p01` - if you decrypt it with dev keys, then in `fs/content/nonproduct/miicapture/resource/`, you will find `FFLResPoster.dat`.
+This is a copy of FFLResHigh.dat with extremely high quality (512px) textures.
+If you successfully find this, share the love and enjoy.
     * Place that file in the root of this repo.
         - This file contains models and textures needed to render Miis and this program will not work without it.
 4. Run `ffl_testing_2_debug64`, and pray that it works.